burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".

 Burcu Kolcak.
-"Repression of Opposition Enclaves, Ethnic Authoritarianism, and Public Opinion".
+"Repression of Opposition Enclaves and Dominant Cleavages in Authoritarian Regimes".

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".

+Alexandra Filindra, Burcu Kolcak, and Anita Manatschal.
+"Attitudes Toward Immigration and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey".